Art of flower arrangement

 Around the same time, some comic magazines for boys and girls started.

-And popular manga in the magazines were made into TV cartoon, so both magazine and TV were developed.
+Popular manga works in the magazines were made into TV cartoon, so both magazine and TV were developed.

 Such way became a mainstream for Japanese manga.